joshloyal/drforest/README.md

 *Author: [Joshua D. Loyal](https://joshloyal.github.io/)*

-This package provides an interface for dimension reduction forests described in "Dimension Reduction Forests: Local Variable Importance using Structured Random Forests".
+This package provides the statistical estimation methods for dimension reduction forests and local subspace variable importances described in "Dimension Reduction Forests: Local Variable Importance using Structured Random Forests".

 BibTeX reference to cite, if you use this package:
 <!--```bibtex